 By Thomas L. Knapp

-Thomas L. Knapp is director and senior news analyst at the William Lloyd Garrison Center for Libertarian Advocacy Journalism.
+Thomas L. Knapp, of Florida, is director and senior news analyst at the William Lloyd Garrison Center for Libertarian Advocacy Journalism.